Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

   * [Blocked]
   * [Comfortaa]
   * [Harabara]
-  * [Micro]

 ### tShock plugins
 * [MessagePlugin]
 * [Reports]
 * [ExtendedBans]
 * [Map]
-* [ShortCommands]
 * Custom A.T.S.P. plugins I can't share

 ## Features
 ### Main Page
-* Fully mobile compatible - can be switched via "Show desktop version" (*UserAgent dependant*)
+* Index is mobile compatible - can be switched via "Show desktop version" (*UserAgent dependant*)
-* Thumbnail-Slider powered by bootstrap
+* Screenshots on the index
- * Just throw in your full images in static/img/slider/full and the thumbnails are created automagically
+ * Just throw in your full images in static/img/screenshots/original and the thumbnails are created automagically
 * Shows the amount of players currently online
 * Shows every player with his character and tooltip (*character renders aren't created with the website*)
 * Shows how long it is so Hardmode is activated on the server and to World Reset.
-The custom.js handles these
-* Shows members of the groups *newadmin*, *admin*, *superadmin*, *vip*, *vip+*, *vip++* and *vip.Something*
+* Shows members of the groups *newadmin*, *admin*, *superadmin*, *vip*, *vip+*, *vip++* and *superadmin*
  * VIPs are colored depending on rank
 * Some links and fancy colorful buttons :3
-* Every page: Shows the users on the bottom, which were online on the website today

 ### Dash
 * Banned items
 * Messages you got with the MessagePlugin
-* Depending on the logged in user and client-IP shows ban-data
+* Depending on the logged in user shows ban-data
 * Shows staff all the unhandled /report's, use /hreport to hide them
 * Player amount statistics, which are collected via a custom plugin
-* Website visit-statistics, which make a huge MySQL-database load - **Take care**
 * (*superadmin*) Backup filesizes, which are made and saved in the database via a bash-script

-### Logs
-* Only newadmin and higher
-* Parses the actual log file and ServerLog.txt and seperates the content to several tabs for better readability
- * If the log-file is larger than 3000kb, log file isn't parsed

-### IRC Logs
-* Only newadmin and higher
-* Logs of last three days from the admin channel and query of the IRC bot [kirika]

 ### Ban lists
 * Only newadmin and higher